herenali/herenali.github.io/content/projects/murr-bot.md

 The GitHub repo for this project can be found [here](https://github.com/herenali/mhyk-discord-chatbot), and the dataset that I used to train this model can be found on [Kaggle](https://www.kaggle.com/datasets/herenali/promise-of-wizard-main-story-script).

-This model is hosted on [Hugging Face](https://huggingface.co/herenali/murr-bot).
+This model is hosted on [**Hugging Face**](https://huggingface.co/herenali/murr-bot).
 You can chat with it directly in the hosted inference API, or go to [this link](https://huggingface.co/spaces/herenali/murr-bot) to use the demo app hosted on Hugging Face Spaces.

 Alternatively, you can invite the bot to your Discord server by clicking [here](https://huggingface.co/spaces/herenali/murr-discord-bot) and following the listed instructions!
 Once the bot is added to the server, you can call the bot using /chat and continue chatting with the bot in the created thread.